untillpro/scm4j/scm4j-vcs-api/README.md

 	String repoUrl = "https://github.com/ProjectKaiser/pk-vcs-api";
 	IVCSRepositoryWorkspace repoWorkspace = workspace.getVCSRepositoryWorkspace(repoUrl);
 ```
-- Obtain Locked Working Copy from Repository Workspace when neccessary.
+- Obtain Locked Working Copy from Repository Workspace when necessary.
 The obtained LWC will represent a locked folder within Workspace Repository.
-The folder is protected from simultaneouly execute different vcs-related operations by another thread or even process.
+The folder is protected from simultaneously execute different vcs-related operations by another thread or even process.
 Use try-with-resources or try...finally to release Working Copy after vcs-related operations will be completed
 ```java
 	try (IVCSLockedWorkingCopy wc = repoWorkspace.getVCSLockedWorkingCopy()) {
 	...